mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/introduction.en.md

 >
 > Note
 >
-> This article is about the last version of Checkout Mercado Pago. **For the previous version**, please consult the [old Checkout Mercado Pago section](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/v1/introduction/).
+> This article is about the last version of Mercado Pago Checkout. **For the previous version**, please consult the [old Mercado Pago Checkout section](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/v1/introduction/).

 ---